European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

 Closed loop systems in contrast take sensory input into account, by calculating a deviation from the target value and the current input, and then adjusting the input value through a regulatory function to converge towards the target value.
-Closed loop behaviour may be discrete or continous.
+Closed loop behaviour may be discrete or continuous.
 In the first case a sensory value is used to decide the course of action, afterwards the system is not further controlled:

 .. code-block :: Basic